Last Updated on 9 months by DIARYNIGRACIA

 Adapting to Life and Work in Kuwait

-Living as OFW can be one of the most personally enlightening and enriching experiences that life has to offer for me and for every aspirant.
+Living as an OFW can be one of the most personally enlightening and enriching experiences that life has to offer for me and for every aspirant.
 To thrive in a new and unfamiliar culture, and to get the full benefit from the time we spend here, we must have a broad sense of perspective and an unconditional willingness to let go of our expectations and immerse ourselves in the new learning experience.
-Live the lifestyle, eat the food, get to know the people, their history, their language and their culture.
+Live the lifestyle, eat the food, and get to know the people, their history, their language, and their culture.
 Make friends, make money, and yes, make mistakes.
 But whatever I did here, I know in my heart I made the most of it!

 “You can only see what you know.”
 Learning this is the key to understanding.

-You will grow to realize that these are intimate views into a culture that few people get to see.
+You will grow to realize that these are intimate views of a culture that few people get to see.
 And now you will grow to realize how important it is to make and take the time to look.

 Thus, from here I understand the only way to knock back a strong, bitter Arabic coffee is to put a spoonful of sugar and a half cup of fresh milk.

-In my return After Living in sandy land…
+On my return After Living in sandy land…

 I Will Bring Change